 object A data object, typically containing gene expression information.
-Additional arguments, for use in specific methods.

 Undefined.
 The function exists for its side effect, producing a plot.

 - showMethods for displaying a summary of the methods defined for a given generic function. - selectMethod for getting the definition of a specific method. - plotPCA in the DESeq2 package for an example method that uses this generic. - BiocGenerics for a summary of all the generics defined in the BiocGenerics package.